AswinSaathappan/Gel-AI/README.md

-🧬 GelAI – Automated Gel Electrophoresis Analysis

-GelAI is an AI-based system that automates the analysis of gel electrophoresis images using image processing and unsupervised deep learning.
-It assists laboratory technicians by identifying normal and anomalous band patterns without manual inspection.

-🔍 Problem

-Gel electrophoresis analysis is:

-Manual and time-consuming

-Subjective and operator-dependent

-Difficult to scale and standardize

-Existing tools are mostly rule-based and require manual tuning.

-💡 Solution

-GelAI provides an end-to-end automated pipeline that:

-Cleans raw gel images using image processing

-Extracts DNA band patterns

-Learns normal patterns using an unsupervised CNN autoencoder

-Detects anomalies based on reconstruction error

-Visually explains the result

-🧠 Key Features

-No labeled data required

-Learns patterns directly from images

-Highlights abnormal electrophoresis results

-Interpretable outputs (reconstruction + heatmap)

-⚙️ Tech Stack (High Level)

-Python – backend, image processing, AI

-TypeScript / JavaScript – frontend

-Computer Vision + Unsupervised Deep Learning

-🧪 Use Case

-Lab workflow assistance

-DNA quality screening

-Reducing manual errors

-Educational and research labs
+# GelAI – Gel Electrophoresis Analysis Tool

+GelAI is a project that helps in **automatically analyzing gel electrophoresis images**.
+Usually, these images are examined manually by lab technicians, which takes time and depends on individual experience.
+This project aims to reduce that manual effort by using image processing and deep learning.

+---

+## Problem Statement

+Gel electrophoresis results are commonly analyzed by visual inspection to understand band patterns.
+This process is:
+- Time-consuming
+- Subjective (varies from person to person)
+- Difficult to scale when many samples are involved

+There is very limited automation available for this task, especially in academic and small research labs.

+---

+## Our Solution

+GelAI provides an automated pipeline that:
+- Takes a gel electrophoresis image as input
+- Cleans the image and extracts band patterns
+- Uses an unsupervised deep learning model to learn common patterns
+- Identifies whether a gel image appears normal or unusual
+- Displays results in a clear and visual manner

+The system is designed to **assist lab technicians**, not replace them.

+---

+## How It Works (Overview)

+1. The input image is converted to grayscale
+2. Noise and background are removed
+3. DNA bands are enhanced and isolated
+4. A CNN-based autoencoder learns normal band patterns
+5. Images that deviate significantly are marked as anomalous

+This approach does not require labeled datasets.

+---

+## Technologies Used

+- Python
+- JavaScript / TypeScript
+- Image Processing
+- Unsupervised Deep Learning

+---

+## Use Cases

+- Research and academic laboratories
+- Educational demonstrations
+- Preliminary screening of gel results
+- Reducing manual inspection effort

+---

+## Disclaimer

+This project is a **decision-support tool** and does not perform medical diagnosis.
+Final interpretation should always be done by qualified professionals.

+---